Structural break: Structural breaks in cointegration models

 For a cointegration model, the Gregory–Hansen test (1996) can be used for one unknown structural break, the Hatemi–J test (2006) can be used for two unknown breaks and the Maki (2012) test allows for multiple structural breaks.

 Statistical packages

-There are several statistical packages that can be used to find structural breaks, including R, GAUSS, and Stata, among others.
+There are many statistical packages that can be used to find structural breaks, including R, GAUSS, and Stata, among others.
+For example, a list of R packages for time series data is summarized at the changepoint detection section of the Time Series Analysis Task View, including both classical and Bayesian methods.